Power-Components/powergrid-doc/docs/table/action-rules.md

 ## Modifiers

-The `Modifiers` take effect when the  condition in the Rule is satisfied.
-You can use more than one `Modifier` per rule.
+The `Modifiers` will take effect when the Rule condition is satisfied.
+You can use more than one `Modifier` under the same rule.

+Available methods:

 - [Disable](table/action-rules?id=disable)
 - [Hide](table/action-rules?id=hide)